Thoughtscript/academic_papers/Fragments/just_notes.md

 A core criterion on our concept of **Justice** is the concept of **Fairness**.

 Most philosophers disagree on what constitutes a **Fair** system.
-See: Rawls and *Veil of Ignorance*.
+See: Rawls and the *Veil of Ignorance* argument for the Welfare State.
 Nozick and Libertarianism.

 I'd like to also argue that essential to **Fairness** is the concept of **Just Dessert** - *that each gets according to what they deserve*.